Pedal Commander For 2nd Gen Tacoma Review

 Pedal Commander Review - Cables That Connect To Gas Pedal

-Thankfully, for this install, you wont need anything except maybe a flashlight to see better behind the pedal.
-Super quick and easy.
+Thankfully, for this install, you won’t need anything except maybe a flashlight to see better behind the pedal.
+It’s super quick and easy.
+However, there are a couple of quick prerequisites to complete before installation.

-Make sure your ignition is off and your key fob is at least 35ft (10m) from the vehicle to be sure your vehicle is not going to try to use power to transmit any signals to your fob.
+Make sure your ignition is off and your key fob is at least 35ft (10m) from the vehicle to ensure your vehicle does not try to use power to transmit signals to your fob.

-2nd Gen Tacomas do not have the touch sensitive door, or a keyless entry system, but I did it regardless, just to be extra safe.
+The 2nd Gen Tacomas do not have a touch-sensitive door or a keyless entry system, but I did it anyway, just to be extra safe.

-The goal here is to make sure that your Tacoma is completely “asleep” during this install to reduce any risks, should there be any.
+The goal is to ensure that your Tacoma is completely “asleep” during this installation to reduce any risks.

 How To Install Pedal Commander On 2nd Gen Tacoma

-What you’re looking for here are the wires and the harness that goes from your gas pedal to the engine management system.
+You’re looking for the wires and harness that connect your gas pedal to the engine management system.
 Once you locate it, you will notice a plug.
 Once disconnected, you will be ready for the next step.
-Don’t fight with the harness, with the right amount of pressure, it should release.
+Don’t fight with the harness; it should release with the right amount of pressure.

 Installing Pedal Commander Unit On 2nd Gen Tacoma

-Once you have everything disconnected, plug in the Pedal Commander.
-Each plug to its corresponding connection.
-When plugging it in, be sure to listen for an audible “click.”
+Once you have everything disconnected, plug in the Pedal Commander, each plugging into its corresponding connection.
+When plugging it in, listen for an audible “click.”
 This lets you know that the system is properly attached.

 Managing Wires From Throttle Controller

-Once you have figured out a location to place the Pedal Commander; tuck away the wires so that they do not interfere with your pedals or driving experience.
+Once you have figured out where to place the Pedal Commander, tuck away the wires so that they do not interfere with your pedals or driving experience.

-I recommend running them up to the steering column and placing the Pedal Commander somewhere easy to reach while you are driving.
+I recommend running them up to the steering column and placing the Pedal Commander somewhere easy to reach while driving.

 Pedal Commander Installed In 2nd Gen Toyota Tacoma